Start page

 Nevertheless, some facts of the Khazar history are established quite definitely.
 These include:

-None of the Khazar titles and names which have no obvious Turkic interpretation has been proven to belong to any other linguistic group.
-Even Iranian terms (for example, the patronymic Kundajik, as Golden explains it) are so few in number that they should be considered borrowings from elsewhere.
+None of the Khazar titles and names that have no obvious Turkic interpretation has been proven to belong to any other linguistic group.
+Even Iranian terms (for example, the patronymic Kundajik, as Golden explains it) are so few that they should be considered borrowings from elsewhere.
 (ERDAL MARCEL.
 2005: 127-128).

 The supreme ruler of the ruling duumvirate was hakan – OE. heah "high, great" and ān "single".
 This formulation corresponds to the beginning of the eulogy rishon shebarishon "the first among the most important" in the text of the "Kievan Letter" from the Cairo Geniza (GOLB N., Н., PRITSAK O. 1997.
 1997: 13).